 The quick ratio also doesn’t say anything about the company’s ability to meet obligations from normal cash flows.
 It measures only the company’s ability to survive a short-term interruption to normal cash flows or a sudden large cash drain.

-3 Steps to Calculating Quick Ratio
+How to Calculate Quick Ratio

 Financial managers can calculate their company’s quick ratio by identifying the relevant assets and liabilities in the company’s accounting system.
 Investors and lenders can calculate a company’s quick ratio from its balance sheet.
 Here’s how: